 If a certain room or area in your house has lost power or lighting, one of your circuit breakers has probably tripped.
 You’ll see that the switch is in a different on/off position from all the rest.

 How do I reset a tripped fuse box?

 Turn off the circuit breaker by moving the switch back to the on position like the rest of the breakers.
 It’s a good idea to keep a torch next to your unit for those times when the lighting’s gone on in that area or if there’s a full blackout.

-Neutral – this one carries the current back to the original power source
+A neutral wire carries the current back to the original power source.

 Your kettle has a high level of ‘resistance’, which keeps the voltage at a safe level for it to be able to do its job – boil water.
 Every appliance has a level of resistance that regulates the voltage and keeps it safe to use.

 Common reasons for your circuit breaker to trip

 If your circuit breaker has tripped, it’ll be down to one of three types of faults: